soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 26-13 Notification of Eligibility to Apply For Permit.* ::

-Within thirty (30) days of mailing notification of eligibility to apply for a fresh fruits and vegetables permit issued pursuant to § 17-307(b)(4) of the Administrative Code, a person desiring to obtain such permit shall submit an application, completed in accordance with § 5.05 of the New York City Health Code, together with the requisite fees and requested supporting documentation therefore.
+Within thirty (30) days of mailing notification of eligibility to apply for a fresh fruits and vegetables permit issued pursuant to § 17-307(b)(4) of the Administrative Code, a person desiring to obtain such permit shall submit an application, completed in accordance with 24 RCNY Health Code § 5.05, together with the requisite fees and requested supporting documentation therefore.
 The permit application shall be submitted on or before the thirtieth day.